 Through the generosity of many donors, the Music School’s Tuition Assistance program provides assistance to students with demonstrated need and a commitment to learn.
 Since its founding in 1983, the school has provided over $2 million in financial support to hundreds of families.
 The amount of aid is based on household income, family size, financial obligations and is limited by the availability of the Music School’s financial resources.
 However, consideration is given to families in the event of emergencies, illness, job loss or other extenuating circumstances.
 Only partial tuition assistance is available, as the Music School’s mission is to be accessible to everyone in the community, regardless of their ability to pay.

 To apply for tuition assistance, please download our Tuition Assistance Form and the MCMS Volunteer Form or call the office at 603-644-4548 to have one mailed or emailed to you.
 The MCMS Volunteer form must be included with the Tuition Assistance application.

 The Rita Clayman Piano Education Scholarship is available to piano students at MCMS.
 The scholarship will fully fund a 45 minute piano student for a full year of piano lessons.
 Student selection will be based on dedication to piano studies, talent and financial need.
-Deadline Extended until July 24, 2015.
+Deadline June 24, 2015.

 To honor Barbara’s legacy and love for the piano, this scholarship fund enables the Music School to fully fund one piano student for a full academic year of 60-minute piano lessons.
 This scholarship will be awarded each year for 4 years, beginning in Fall 2014.
-Deadline Extended until July 24, 2015.
+Deadline June 24, 2015.